RichardFurniss96/documentation/markdown.md

 ---
 layout: default
-title: A whole lot of Markdownk
+title: A whole lot of markdown
 nav_order: 99
 ---